TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

 **A:** When you realize that you will miss your due date, please do as follows:

-- describe in the issue why you will miss the due date **before the due date has passed**
+- Describe in the issue why you will miss the due date **before the due date has passed**
-  - why was your estimate wrong, what happened
+  - Why was your estimate wrong, what happened.
-    - pro tip: try to be honest to yourself: if you have bad time management, say it ... and improve it ;)
+    - Pro tip: try to be honest to yourself: if you have bad time management, say it ... and improve it.
-  - what will you do to have a better estimate next time
+  - What will you do to have a better estimate next time.
-  - estimate a new due date and update the TC issue
+  - Estimate a new due date and update the TC issue.
-  - inform your supervisor that you will miss the due date and that you have updated the issue
+  - Inform your supervisor that you will miss the due date and that you have updated the issue.

 **Q:** I do not know how to estimate the due date.
 What should I do?